-For those of you who are considering a disc system (with some of that left-over holiday money, perhaps?) but have Just tons of programs using cassette input/output, never fear.
+those of who HOL are considering a disc system (with sone of that left-over holiday BONEY. tons perhaps?) but have Just of programs using cassette input/output, never fear.
 The conversion is really simple.

 As many of you know, the way to write to a cassette file is a simple procedure.
 You OPEN the file, PRINT the information into the file, and then CLOSE the file.
-To get your information back out, you simply OPEN the file, INPUT the information back into memory, and CLOSE the file again.
+To get your information back out, you simply OPEN the file, INPUT the information back into-memory, and CLOSE the file again.

 Essentially, when dealing with disc I/O, the procedure is the same in dealing with sequential files much like those you use on tape.
-With the disc, you OPEN the file, PRINT or WRITE the information, and then CLOSE the file.
+With the disc, you OPEN the fi WRITE the information, and then CLOSE the file.
 For getting information back out, you simply use INPUT, like the cassette, rather than PRINT or WRITE.
 OPENing and CLOSing are the same.